Causes of atypical anorexia

-Individuals may be more likely to develop an eating disorder like atypical anorexia if they are already struggling with mental health issues like anxiety, depression, bipolar disorder, or substance use.
+Individuals may be more likely to develop an eating disorder like atypical anorexia if they are already struggling with mental health issues like anxiety, depression, another mood disorder, or substance use.
 Other traits highly associated with atypical anorexia and other eating disorders include:

 - Rigidity in thinking or behavior

 If you recognize yourself in some of these personality traits, you may be at a greater risk for developing an eating disorder.

 All mental health conditions are biological in nature, and eating disorders are no different.
 Atypical anorexia, like other eating disorders, is known to have a strong genetic link.
 If someone in your family has had an eating disorder, you may be more likely to develop an eating disorder.
 This does not mean that parents are to blame for a child’s eating disorder.
 In fact, family support is instrumental at helping people overcome eating disorders.

 Another risk factor for eating disorders is being exposed to social and cultural messages proclaiming that a certain type of body is “better” than others.
 If you hear repeated messages about what your body “should” look like, you may take drastic measures to change your body to look more like that “ideal” body type.
 This may lead you to engage in behaviors aimed at losing weight or preventing weight gain, including dieting, purging or exercising excessively — all signs of atypical anorexia.
 At-risk individuals can be exposed to these social and cultural messages in many ways:

 - Friends, family members, coaches, dance teachers or others